-207 Managerial Accounting
+207 Managerial Accounting 3 credit hours

 Study of the nature, preparation, and analysis of accounting reports primarily from the management point of view.
 Application of accounting systems and concepts to provide information and tools for management decision-making and control.
 Emphasis is given to the interpretation and interrelationships of financial statements and managerial control.